 Is it safe to put your house keys in a lockbox?

 Long, long ago, way before lockboxes were used, like, in the days of Leave It to Beaver, few homeowners even locked their doors.
 Neighbors walked into your house without knocking.
 Back then, entire subdivisions didn't empty out during the day, and most people knew everybody who lived on their block.
 Not so anymore.

+But back in the 1950s, when listing a home for sale, home sellers readily handed over their house keys to an agent, which hung on a hook in the brokerage office.
 If you subscribed to a phone service with a party line, your neighbors probably knew when an agent called to show your home and kept an eye out for monkey business.

 But then came the lockbox.

 Like a fake rock, lockboxes hold house keys, but unlike a fake rock, lockboxes attach to a door handle, gas meter or gate, much like a bicycle lock.
 Sometimes you will spot a lockbox attached to a solid chain wrapped around a tree.

 Older lockboxes, dating to the 1970s, were opened by a small silver key, hence the name "lockbox key."
 Many agents who have been in the business a while still call an electronic display key a lockbox key.
 Then came the contractor/combo lockboxes.
 These released by engaging a manual lever in conjunction with depressing the right button numbers in the right order on the front of the lockbox.

 By the 1990s, electronic lockboxes were introduced across most of the country.
 This system recorded access by each agent.
 The agent would enter a specific code on the display key and then snap the key into place on the front of the box which, when synced, would release the keys.